-The evaluation team verified the product according a Common Criteria Certification document and ran the tests specified in the MDFPP31/WLANCEP10 including the tests associated with optional requirements.
-A description of the evaluation test configurations and the tools used for that testing may be found in the AAR in Sec 3.4.1 under ATE_IND.1.
+The evaluation team verified the product according a Common Criteria Certification document and ran the tests specified in the MDFPP31/WLANCEP10/VPNC21 including the tests associated with optional requirements.
+The AAR lists the tested devices in Section 1.1 (Device Equivalence) and provides a list of test tools and diagrams for the test environment in Section 3.4.1 (Independent Testing Conformance (ATE_IND.1)).
+More detailed results of testing can be found in the proprietary Detailed Test Report (DTR) prepared by the evaluator.